-Piazza Navona is one of the nicest in Rome.
-It’s at a few minutes from the Pantheon and there are bus stops nearby if you want to use it as your starting point.
-Now, it is used as a market but the area used to be a stadium at the time of Domitian.
+The area used to be a stadium at the time of Domitian – which you can actually visit on a tour of Piazza Navona underground!
 The Fountain of the Four Rivers, designed in 1651 by Bernini, and the Baroque Sant’Agnese church, built in the 17th century, are the main attraction points.

 Campo de’ Fiori

-Campo de’ Fiori, south of Piazza Navona, may well be my favorite square in Rome.
-The name refers to the meadows over which it was built in Medieval times.
+Campo de’ Fiori, south of Piazza Navona, is named after the meadows over which it was built in Medieval times.
 Since the late 19th century it’s been home to a popular market that sells fruits, vegetables and flowers.

 Largo di Torre Argentina

 Feel free to skip this place if you aren’t into cats.
-If you do like cats, however, you will be in for a treat.
-Located between Piazza Navona and Piazza Venezia, Largo di Torre Argentina is a nice addition to a 5 days in Rome itinerary.
-It is a decently kept archeological site mistakenly thought to be the place where Julius Cesar died – who in fact died a couple of blocks away, at the Theater of Pompey.
+If you do, however, you will be in for a treat.
+Located between Piazza Navona and Piazza Venezia, Largo di Torre Argentina is home to an archeological site that’s still being excavated, and to Rome’s oldest cat sanctuary.

 The Jewish Ghetto

-After exploring the Jewish Ghetto, go to Piazza Venezia to admire Trajan’s Column and the massive monument to Vittorio Emanuele II, which was built in 1911 to celebrate the first king of unified Italy.
+After exploring the Jewish Ghetto, go to Piazza Venezia to admire Trajan’s Column and the massive monument to Vittorio Emanuele II (the Altar of the Fatherland), which was built in 1911 to celebrate the first king of unified Italy.
 This is where the parade of the Festa della Repubblica takes place on 2 June.

 Tiber Island is the only island inside the Tiber River in Rome.
 It is connected to the city by Ponte Cestio and Ponte Fabricio.
 Once home of the Temple of Aesculapius – the Greek God of medicine and healing, in 1584 it saw the construction of the Fatebenefratelli hospital.
 It’s a tiny island and it won’t take you long to explore.

-On the other side of the Tiber River you’ll find Trastevere, one of the most charming and lively areas of Rome, which is especially popular for its nightlife.
+On the other side of the Tiber River, Trastevere is one of the most charming and lively areas of Rome, especially at night.
 There are lots of pubs, bars, cafés and restaurants.
-As it is your last stop for the day, go for a drink or, if you are hungry, opt for a food tour – I recommend this one or this one.
-If you want a food and wine tour, book this one.
+As it is your last stop for the day, you will have plenty of time to wander around.

 Day 5: Lesser known Rome